 - a.
 Use 2-inch labels. - b.
 Illegible labels are not acceptable.
 Machine-printed labels (available from the USPS) ensure legibility.
 Legible hand-printed labels are acceptable. - c.
-Tray labels for automation price mailings are subject to 4.9.1, Basic Standards for Barcoded Tray Labels, and 708.6.0. - d.
-Intelligent Mail tray labels are subject to the standards in 708.6.5, Intelligent Mail Tray Labels, and to the specifications posted at http://ribbs.usps.gov.
+Tray labels for automation price mailings are subject to 4.9.1, and 708.6.0.

+d.
+Intelligent Mail tray labels are subject to the standards in 708.6.3, and to the specifications posted at http://ribbs.usps.gov.